isomerpages/moh-vaccinegov/_locations/mobile-vaccination-team.md

 title: Mobile Vaccination Team
 permalink: /locations/mvt
 ---
-The mobile vaccination teams will be deployed for 1 to 2 days at each location before moving to other locations.<br><br>
+The mobile vaccination teams will be deployed for 1 to 2 days at each location before moving to other locations.<br>

-The operating hours for the mobile vaccination teams are:
+The operating hours for the mobile vaccination teams are:<br>
-**Operating Hours**:
+**Operating Hours**:<br>
 AM: 9am – 11.30am<br>
-PM: 1pm – 5pm<br><br>
+PM: 1pm – 5pm<br>

-Please note:
+Please note:<br>

-Priority will be for seniors aged 60 years and above to walk in.<br><br>
+Priority will be for seniors aged 60 years and above to walk in.<br>
-For individuals who are 59 years old and below, vaccination slots will be allocated on a first come first served basis, subject to venue space and vaccine availability<br><br>
+For individuals who are 59 years old and below, vaccination slots will be allocated on a first come first served basis, subject to venue space and vaccine availability<br>
 Please refer to the mobile vaccination teams [ deployment location and schedule](https://go.gov.sg/mvts) .